Isac-E-Perez/Basic-Django/README.md

-# Basic with Data Science Project
+# Django with Data Science Project

 ### About: